Contrast-Security-OSS/docs/content/installation/net/configuration/YAML-properties-net.md

     enable: false
 ```

-### Combined Example
+### Combined example

-The following configuration enables profiler chaining, specifies an application pool whitelist, disables auto-update, and sets the server name to "MyServer".
+The following configuration enables profiler chaining, specifies an application pool whitelist, disables auto-update and sets the server name to "MyServer".

 ```
 agent: